jolo-dev/nordcloud-linkstation/README.md

 ### Backend

-The backend is written in Python and it is recommended to create a virtualenvironment first.
+The backend is written in Python and it is recommended to create a virtual environment first.

 ```bash
 cd backend/